martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 In my opinion, you will only stumble upon this additional dimension of complexity for no good.

 **Example:**
-The two example diagrams on the right side above both apply an isometric 3D perspective.
+In the example below, the two diagrams on the right side both apply an isometric 3D perspective.

 ![2D vs 3D](diagrams/general-guideline_no-3d-elements.png)